dposse/bballSlackbotUpgraded/README.md

 Apparently at some point I installed `node-typescript` on my WSL ubuntu.
 This was locking the global `tsc` to version 2.7.2. `npm i -g typescript@latest` would not upgrade it to current (3.9.3 at the time of writing), `npm uninstall typescript` or any variations wouldn't get rid of tsc.
 Installing typescript locally as a dev dependency in this project would show typescript installed at 3.9.3, but `tsc -v` in any shell would override this with 2.7.2.
 I didn't know that `node-typescript` was installed so it took some time to figure out that was overriding tsc globally. `apt remove node-typescript` solved the problem.

 I found this from tsc throwing an error that `"declarationMap": true` in tsconfig is not supported.

+---

+For slack-api, I knew the code involved would be minimal (and snpdolan did the mvp already!) so I wanted to learn a little bit more about tooling I've seen in a lot of larger projects.
+I started with eslint and prettier, and changed two things from default.
+Remove the 'no-unused-vars':

+    {
+      rules: {
+        '@typescript-eslint/no-unused-vars': 'off'
+      }
+    }

+This is reduntant since I have this in tsconfig.json:

+    {
+      "compilerOptions": {
+        "noUnusedLocals": true,
+        "noUnusedParameters": true
+      }
+    }

+Second turn off prettier in `dist/`:

+    overrides: [
+      {
+        // don't lint compiled js after tsc runs
+        files: ['dist/*'],
+        rules: {
+          'prettier/prettier': 'off',
+        },
+      },
+    ]

+Without this eslint/prettier throws an error on the files in `dist/`.
+Personally I think eslint/prettier shouldn't touch anything after transpilation.

+I liked the `package.json` scripts found in [this post by Josh Lunsford](https://medium.com/@admin_86118/testing-typescript-node-with-jest-6bf5db18119c) as well as the use of ts-jest and test coverage.

+One problem was his tsconfig setup caused errors in test files due to:

+    "exclude": ["node_modules", "**/*.test.ts", "**/*.spec.ts"]

+With the exclude VSCode throws "Cannot find name 'describe'.
+Do you need to install type definitions for a test runner?
+Try `npm i @types/jest` or `npm i @types/mocha`.ts(2582)"

+To fix this there are now two tsconfigs.
+The base `tsconfig.json` only has `"compilerOptions": {...}` so VSCode integrates jest and typescript correctly. `tsconfig.build.json` extends `tsconfig.json` and excludes the test directory so the build script will only transpile the source code to `dist/`.

 #### Jest Issue